vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 ![player](media/03-player.png)

 After we initialize and setup SDL2 we will have a window and renderer.
 We'll first create two `SDL_Rect`'s for our player and player position.
-We'll load in our sprite sheet using IMG_Load from SDL_image.
-Then we can use `SDL_QueryTexture` to get our `texture_width` and `texture_height` and then divide it by how many sprites we have width & height wise (16 by 16 for our sprite sheet).
-We'll then set our player SDL_Rect to x, y (0, 256) so it's fixed to where the player sprites being on the sprite sheet.
-Then, we'll set our player_position SDL_Rect to (0, 0) which is the location of our player corresponding to the top left of the sprite.
+We'll load in our sprite sheet using `IMG_Load` from SDL_image.
+Then we can use `SDL_QueryTexture` to get the width and height of our sprite sheet.
+We'll then divide by how many sprites we have width & height wise (16 by 16 for our sprite sheet).
+We'll then set our player SDL_Rect to x, y (0, 256) so it's fixed to where the player sprites are on the sprite sheet.
+Then, we'll set our player_position SDL_Rect x, y to (0, 0) which is the location of our player corresponding to the top left of the sprite.
 Finally, we can render the sprite.
 ```c
 SDL_Rect player;
 SDL_Rect player_position;